bmguillo/VisualRecognition/README.md

 Step 6: Click in Genuine Image Image classifier and upload 10+ images to train the VR Model
 - The more examples you provide the more the confidence increases
 - Images must be uploaded to train as a zip file(for this example they are dogs stored in train folder called GenuineImages.zip)
-- Upload by drag/drop or upload to project/add from project/add to model options
+- Upload by upload to project/add from project/add to model/drag & drop zip file options
 ![test](https://github.com/bmguillo/VisualRecognition/blob/master/img/pic10.png)